Adventech/sabbath-school-lessons/src/en/2019-02/10/inside-story.md

 Choomba Simillah was being expelled from the University of Zambia.

-He owed 9,000 Zambian kwacha (about US$900), and he had no idea where to obtain the money.
+He owed 9,000 Zambian kwacha (about USD 900), and he had no idea where to obtain the money.

 But Simillah wasn’t going to give up.
 He was studying for a bachelor’s degree at the public university while teaching at Rusangu Secondary School, a Seventh-day Adventist boarding academy in Zambia.